A Chance Encounter

 Darkstar finished dabbing at hir face.
 "Did someone you know go away, Eudora?" shi asked gently.

 Eudora nodded.
 "My half sister, Greypaw."
 Shi looked up, hir eyes wet with tears.
 "They... they weren't doing anything!
 Just- out shopping."
 Shi sniffed, wiping hir nose on the back of hir arm.
 Darkstar offered hir a tissue and shi blew hir nose.
 "Then- for no reason- these people came along.
 They started hitting them.
 Hir and Auntie Lupu.
 They hit and hit and hit-" Eudora gulped; Darkstar offered hir another tissue.
 "Auntie got better, but-" shi gulped.
 "Greypaw went away."
 Eudora looked up, hir eyes flashing with anger and keenly felt injustice.
 "Shi was just a baby!
 Why did they have to hit hir?
 Why?"
 Shi buried hir face against Darkstar's side and cried.

 Darkstar said nothing, stroking Eudora gently.
-Hate doesn't need a reason, shi thought grimly to hirself.
-For a moment the cold light blazed in hir eyes and it was fortunate Eudora didn't see it.
-It was a dozen times stronger that it had been at their first meeting.
+Shi understood the logic of hate all too well, but Eudora wouldn't find the answer comforting.
+Quite the opposite, in fact.
+For a moment the cold light blazed in Darkstar's eyes; fortunately Eudora didn't see it because it was a dozen times stronger that it had been at their first meeting.